About Forum Strategy

 Forum Strategy provides organisations with insight, expertise and advice around organisational development and change management.
 We have provided research, advice, strategic planning and associated training to numerous local authorities, businesses, and academy trusts across the country as they plan ahead and seek to grow and develop successfully.

-We provide support on visioning and strategic planning, business planning, board reviews, stakeholder engagement and consultation, recruitment and retention, bid writing (see below), and much more.
+We provide support on visioning and strategic planning, strategic reviews, board reviews and development, recruitment and retention strategy, executive performance management, public relations, SEND, and more.

 Forum’s work is grounded in our continuous research and monitoring of policy and change issues and our extensive work providing support and leadership development to CEOs.